Man robbed over 20 men he met on Grindr: DOJ - NewsBreak

 Derrick Patterson, 22, is charged in a federal criminal complaint with one count of robbery.
 He was taken into custody Monday by FBI agents.

-The man has been tied to multiple robberies that happened between November 2019 and March 2022.Rapper’s corpse propped up at nightclub for funeral; family defends decision: report
+The man has been tied to multiple robberies that happened between November 2019 and March 2022.Stay on top of breaking news and weather with the FOX8 mobile app.

 The robberies usually began the same way: Patterson would use the Grindr app to contact people, who he then met at their homes or hotel rooms, purportedly for sex, according to the U.S. Attorney’s Office.